 To streamline the federated access model, each partner institution designates an ACCORD liaison to support user design, configure, and test their containerized ACCORD environment.
 The liaison will also facilitate the institutional compliance approval process.

 ACCORD is designed to help researchers store, access, and analyze research data in compliance with their Data Usage Agreement.
 ACCORD can provision computer infrastructures compliant with HIPAA, FISMA-CUI, and baseline security requirements.
 ACCORD also provides necessary documentation for institutional compliance auditing.

 ACCORD provides both secured storage and compute resources to users in containerized packages.
 Software tools, such as Malab and Jupyter Hub, are also available.
 Depending on available resources, access to ACCORD is free for Virginia researchers.
 For large projects, condo resource hosting is also possible.

 Researchers at partner universities can access and use ACCORD resources remotely via secured online interface and data transfer protocol; workflows are set up to integrate with their institution's processes; and documentation are verified at every job instance.
 An ACCORD liaison is available at each partner institution to onboard and support users.

 ACCORD consortium partners can get Started TODAY!

 While the ACCORD's launch is temporarily delayed, researchers at ACCORD partner institutions can request guest accounts on the University of Virginia research computing clusters (UVA sponsorship needed).
 Projects related to the COVID pandemic will be prioritized.

-RIVANNA - Standard security cluster
+RIVANNA - Standard

 A traditional high performance cluster with job scheduler, large file system, modules, and MPI processing.